 The new Fish Interfaith Center houses the Wallace All Faiths Chapel, Wilkinson Founders Chapel, Yoder Sanctuary, Peterson Conference Room, The Fashionables Courtyard, Dee’s Garden of the Senses, a lounge, administrative offices, and a columbarium.
 A team of internationally known architects and artists cooperated in the design of this inspirational and award-winning sacred space.

 Chapman is located in a quiet, residential area in the city of Orange, which was sixth in a recent ranking of the nation's safest cities.
 A blend of new and historic buildings offer students the latest educational and technological resources.
 The university has raised substantial funds to endow more than 50 professorships and chairs.
 Chapman recently opened the $21 million Lastinger Athletics Complex, which includes 2000-seat Ernie Chapman Stadium and the Allred Aquatics Center, as well as the George L. Argyros Global Citizen Plaza.
-Chapman received a $25 million challenge gift toward its next campus enhancement, a new 1,100-seat Performing Arts Center that will provide state-of-the-art rehearsal and performance space for Chapman's acclaimed music, theatre and dance programs.
-A new classroom building is now under construction around the Bert Williams Mall, and scheduled to open in spring 2013.
+In 2012, Chapman purchased two large research laboratory buildings in Irvine, which are scheduled to become home to the university's Health Sciences Campus, encompassing the newly announced School of Pharmacy, graduate programs in physical therapy, and an upcoming physician assistant program.
+A new classroom building, James L. and Lynne P. Doti Hall, just opened its doors in 2013, providing 11 new classrooms and expansive office and collaborative space.
+The next major campus enhancement, currently under construction and scheduled to open its doors in 2015, is the $64 million Marybelle and Paul Musco Center for the Arts, which will provide state-of-the-art rehearsal and performance space for Chapman's acclaimed music, theatre, and dance programs.

 The beautiful tree–lined 78–acre main campus in Orange, California is 35 miles southeast of Los Angeles.
-Ocean beaches are less than ten miles away; mountains and deserts are within an hour's drive; San Diego and Mexico are 90 miles south; The University of California, Irvine, the University of California, Los Angeles and the University of Southern California are a short distance away; and just minutes from the university are major recreation and entertainment venues, including the Seagerstrom Center for the Arts, Anaheim Convention Center, Disneyland, Knott's Berry Farm, Pacific Amphitheater, Irvine Meadows, Edison Stadium and Honda Center.
+Ocean beaches are less than 10 miles away; mountains and deserts are within an hour's drive; San Diego and Mexico are 90 miles south; The University of California, Irvine, the University of California, Los Angeles, and the University of Southern California are a short distance away; and just minutes from the university are major recreation and entertainment venues, including the Segerstrom Center for the Arts, Anaheim Convention Center, Bowers Museum, Disneyland, Knott's Berry Farm, Pacific Amphitheater, Irvine Meadows, Edison Stadium, and Honda Center.

 Learning takes place both within and outside of the classroom.
 Chapman fosters an environment in which it is expected that students will take responsibility for their learning and living.
 Through its various offices, the staff provides guidance, support, and opportunities for student growth and development.
 Chapman believes in creating programs and services tailored to the individual needs of students.